 Chorizo Breakfast Tacos.
 Saturday morning breakfasts are usually more filling at my house than the quick weekday on-the-go breakfasts.
 On the weekends, I like to cook a hearty breakfast since we’re usually busy and don’t always find time for lunch.
 My Chorizo Breakfast Tacos — flour tortillas stuffed with scrambled eggs, chorizo, cheese, green chile salsa (salsa verde), sour cream, cherry tomatoes, and scallions — meet our “stay-full longer” challenge.

 These breakfast tacos are simple.
 I like to use Niman Ranch or D’Artagnan Chorizo sausages which I slice into rounds and then slice each round into quarters.
 You can use fresh ground chorizo as well.
 Saute the chorizo in a non-stick pan until it’s cooked and browned.
 Remove the chorizo from the pan to a small bowl and keep warm.
 You can find Niman Ranch Chorizo sausages in the refrigerated meat section at Whole Foods Markets.
-D’Artagnan chorizo sausages are available at select Giant Food stores or online.
+D’Artagnan chorizo sausages are available at select Giant Food stores.

 Whisk some eggs in a bowl and cook them in the same non-stick pan.
 When the eggs have set into curds and are cooked, add the chorizo to the eggs and stir.
 Add a little shredded cheese to the mixture, stir, set aside, and keep warm.